ligolang/ligo/gitlab-pages/docs/reference/decorators/entry.md

 <Syntax syntax="jsligo">

-The decorator `@entry` on a function marks said function as an *entrypoint* of the contract, either at top-level or in a namespace that is then used as a contract.
+The decorator `@entry` on a function marks that function as an [entrypoint](../../tezos/contracts/entrypoints) of the contract, either at top-level or in a module that is then used as a contract.
+Here is an example of entrypoints defined in a module:

 ```jsligo group=entry
 type storage = int;